TIME-DEPENDENT RATINGS

 AP%All-play percentage (Team's estimated favored-to-win percentage vs. every other team based on this season's performances)

 All fields listed in bold above are utilized for rating both a team's offense and a team's defense. e.g. Team "A" not only has an offensive efficiency (the number of points scored per 100 trips vs. the average opponent) but also a defensive efficiency (the number of points allowed per 100 trips vs. the average opponent).
-All ratings are adjusted both for the quality of each opponent and to eliminate game data when a contest has been deemed to be mathematically decided.
+All ratings are adjusted both for the quality of each opponent and to eliminate game data when a contest has been deemed to be mathematically decided (or, as we say on X, #AnalyticallyFinal).